DhirajBhakta/reflections/linux.md

 - what actually happens when i ctrl+c or ctrl+z? ctrl+d?
 - What does modprobe do? what are kernel modules? waht are kernel drivers? dmesg ? lspci -k ?
 - what are systemcalls?
 - `ldd` command -- list the libraries required by a binary ( understand bin vs lib) see [this](https://www.unixmen.com/chroot-jail/)
+- what is a journal? why does systemctl ask me to check journalctl for more logs/details? what is dmesg? is it related to journal?